COVID-19 Related Resources for Child Care Providers

 Child care providers must report any positive COVID-19 cases they become aware of in any individual that has been on their program site within the past fourteen days to the Orange County Health Care Agency and the State of California Community Care Licensing Division.
 To view details regarding next steps if you are notified of a positive case in a staff member, participant or anyone who has been present in your program, click here.

 Answers from California Community Care Licensing Division to many of your COVID-19 related questions.

-All individuals age 12 and older are eligible to make a COVID-19 vaccine appointment. * Parental consent is required and you must be accompanied by an parent or guardian to receive the vaccine if you are under the age of 18.
-For assistance locating a COVID-19 vaccine, please visit the Orange County Health Care Agency website, or visit vaccinateca.com.
+All individuals age 6 months and older are eligible to receive a COVID-19 vaccine. * Parental consent is required and you must be accompanied by a parent or guardian to receive the vaccine if you are under the age of 18.
+For assistance locating a COVID-19 vaccine, visit COVID-19 Vaccine Resources.

-Please ensure that both Children’s Home Society (CHS) of CA and Community Care Licensing (CCL) has your updated contact information including phone number and email to receive updates and information regarding your program.
+Please ensure that both Children’s Home Society (CHS) of California and Community Care Licensing (CCL) has your updated contact information including phone number and email to receive updates and information regarding your program.